-- The student will continue to self-isolate until they are symptom free x 24 hours AND at least 10 days since onset of symptoms.
+- The student will continue to self-isolate until they are symptom free x 24 hours.
 Alternatively, the recommended option would be for the student to obtain a negative antigen or PCR test to be considered able to return back to activity sooner.
 Results must be presented to Athletic Training staff prior to return to activity.

-- Unvaccinated students who are a close contact of someone with COVID-19 must quarantine for 14 days after exposure.
-Due to high risk levels in Lane County, 10 day quarantines and early release from quarantine with a negative test are not possible.
-Fully vaccinated students must test 3-5 days after exposure, monitor their health and wear a mask for 14 days, but do not need to quarantine unless they develop symptoms or receive a positive test.
+- Students who are a close contact of a positive COVID-19 case students must monitor their health, wear a mask for 14 days and test 3-5 days after exposure, but do not need to quarantine unless they develop symptoms or receive a positive test.
 Test results must be presented to Athletic Training staff.

 - If the student is diagnosed with COVID-19 they will be required to isolate.
-If symptomatic they may return from isolation after 10 days since symptoms appeared and no longer are symptomatic.
-If the student tested positive for COVID-19 and have no symptoms they may return from isolation after 10 days since the day they tested for COVID-19.
+If symptomatic they may return to full participation after 10 days since symptoms appeared and no longer are symptomatic.
+If the student tested positive for COVID-19 and have no symptoms they may return from isolation after 5 days since the day they tested for COVID-19.